oTree-org/oTree/_docs/tutorial.md

 # oTree tutorial

-Here are the steps to create a simple public goods game.
+In this tutorial we will create a simple public goods game.
+The completed app is [here](https://github.com/oTree-org/oTree/tree/master/public_goods_simple).

 ## Install oTree